pkolomeitsev/docker-prelude/README.md

 # See more details about build script
 ./build.sh --help
 ```
+As alternative, it is still possible to use `docker-compose up -d` command.

-After than visit Admin Panel http://localhost/ to see new projects available
+After than visit Admin Panel http://localhost/ to see new projects available.

 ![Docker development environment](doc/images/adminp.png)